libratbag/libratbag/doc/dbus.rst

         :returns: An open file descriptor to the SVG for the given theme

         Returns an open file descriptor to the SVG for the given theme or an errno on error.
-The theme must be one of :js:attr:`Themes`.
+The theme must be one of :js:attr:`Manager.Themes`.

         The theme **'default'** is guaranteed to be available. ratbagd may return ENOENT if a file doesn't exist.